How do I get rid of my agoraphobia? 12 small steps

 Find a goal to strive for in your life

-It is also essential that you find something that makes you happy in your life, a goal to strive for.
-The chances are that this is something that happens outside of the home.
-You undoubtedly have stopped with this due to agoraphobia.
+It is also essential that you find something that makes you happy in your life.
+Try to establish a goal to strive for and start working toward it.
+The chances are that you may need to leave home to find what makes you happy and gives you purpose.
+You may have stopped doing activities you enjoyed because of your agoraphobia.

 Positive self talk